koolfy/Co2lfy/README.md

 ![Side](images/body_side.jpeg?raw=true "Side")

+Battery is very neatly enclosed and protected by the headers It can still be unplugged via the JST cable

 ![Side2](images/body_side2.jpeg?raw=true "Side2")

 Note that to have a proper fit with only 2 screws on the SCD40 sensor, I added two small M2.5 spacers to it can ride under the feather rp2040 solders tightly